 Martin Luther King

 Martin Luther King powerfully expressed the frustrations of a discriminated people, yet, he turned this frustration and sense of injustice into a positive message of hope.
 Clinging powerfully to his Christian ideal of non-violence and forgiveness, Martin Luther King was able to inspire both black and white in creating a more just and equitable society.
 Despite the fiercest criticism, suspicion and hatred, Martin Luther King played an invaluable role in making racial equality more of a reality, though he paid for it with his life – assassinated in 1968.

 Sri Chinmoy was a global man of peace who inspired many projects to make a practical contribution to a more peaceful world.
-He created the World Harmony Run in 1986, the World Harmony Run, has involved many people in taking part in a global relay run promoting the ideals of peace and harmony.
+In 1987, he created the Sri Chinmoy Oneness-Home Run which has involved many people in taking part in a global relay run promoting the ideals of peace and harmony.
 Sri Chinmoy met with many world figures and representatives from different religious tradition to promote a message of religious tolerance and religious acceptance has helped create a much more tolerant and accepting world.

 A noted poet, Sri Chinmoy elucidated how an individual could bring about his own inner peace and through changing yourself could change the world.